Until Then Review

 Until Then, Review, Interactive Fiction, Gameplay, Screenshot, Mini Game

-However, this can mean that sometimes, as I have pointed out, the options are very close and with the way it is changed as it is spoken it can seem as though either option should have been selected.
-It can also make it a little unclear what is being said from the options versus what will end up being communicated to the other characters.
+However, as I have pointed out, sometimes the options are very close, and with the way the language is changed as it is spoken, it can seem as though either option should have been selected.
+This can also make it a little unclear what is being said from the options versus what will end up being communicated to the other characters.

-Until Then has a very simple art style that is pixelated in a way that feels very stylized.
-While this artistic direction is a fun way of telling the story, and fantastically expresses the vibrancy of the world, there are moments it does not work as the characters' expression can be lost or jumbled.
+Until Then has a very simple pixelated art style that feels very stylized.
+While this artistic direction is a fun way of telling the story and fantastically expresses the vibrancy of the world, there are moments when it does not work, as the characters' expressions can be lost or jumbled.

 This means the switch between expressions can be somewhat difficult to read.
-The confusing facial expressions can be annoying as the journey of the characters is one of the most effective parts of the game, so losing even small bits of their growth can feel like a huge detriment to what is going on.
+The confusing facial expressions can be annoying, as the characters' journey is one of the most effective parts of the game, so losing even small bits of their growth can feel like a huge detriment to what is going on.

 There were no graphical glitches during my playthrough, which was good, although some of the transitions into the cutscenes could feel fairly clunky.
-The music does not suffer from this, simply switching seamlessly into the sound design of the cutscenes rather than abruptly cutting and then starting a new track entirely.
+The music does not suffer from this; it simply switches seamlessly into the sound design of the cutscenes rather than abruptly cutting and then starting a new track entirely.
 Some of the background music is a little repetitive, although the excellent soundscapes for each of the environments you experience throughout the story.

 Until Then, Review, Interactive Fiction, Gameplay, Screenshot, Romance, NoobFeed